node-machine/machine/README.md

 what's actually happening is that the `index.js` file in the machinepack module is calling `.pack()` and returning an object of ready-to-go machine instances.

 ### Where would I use this module directly?

-There are two everyday use cases where this comes up:
+There are only two use-cases for requiring this module directly:

 ##### 1. Your machinepack's boilerplate `index.js` file